 Once you appear in court, the prosecutors will decide what, if anything, to charge you with and then have a position on what they believe the recommended bail should be.

-The case will be called.
-The judge will set a future court date.
-Your attorney will be given all of the discoveries available in the case, and then the judge will turn to the issue of bail.
+The case will be called, and the judge will set a future court date.
+Your attorney, who plays a crucial role in arguing for fair bail, will be given all of the discoveries available in the case, and then the judge will turn to the issue of bail.

 Usually, a judge looks at whether a person is a flight risk or a danger to the community when it comes to bail.
+This assessment is based on factors such as the severity of the crime, the person's criminal history, and their ties to the community.
 The judge will listen to the prosecutor, observe the bail schedule, and listen to the defense attorney's arguments.

 Of course, you can only argue what applies to your client.
 Ultimately, the judge will set the bail once both sides have argued.